darglein/ocs/README.md

 ## Timings - Matching

 Time in (ms) for a knn search with k=4.
 The match size gives the number of keypoints/descriptors for each image.
-In the largest test (6184x6184) a total number of 38241856 Sift descriptor comparisons where performed.
+In the largest test (6184x6184) a total number of 38241856 Sift descriptor comparisons were performed.

 | Match Size   |      990x990      | 1408x1408 | 1700x1700 | 3382x3382 |  6184x6184 |
 | --- | --- | --- | --- |--- |--- |